 Teacher wins TPD claim for $247k in less than 2 months of lodgement

-Ms C first became psychologically incapable of returning to work due to her high levels of generalised anxiety, reduced threshold for agitation and panic episodes under normal levels of classroom stress.
+Our client first became psychologically incapable of returning to work due to her high levels of generalised anxiety, reduced threshold for agitation and panic episodes under normal levels of classroom stress.
 This was also accompanied by low mood, impaired attention, concentration and memory.

-In Ms C’s case, it was argued that the date of disablement should be taken to be on or around the date she ceased work as a result of her psychological injury despite her subsequent deterioration and physical ailments.
+It was argued that the date of disablement should be taken to be on or around the date she ceased work as a result of her psychological injury despite her subsequent deterioration and physical ailments.
 A later date would likely have rendered the claim unsuccessful.